everx-labs/ever-cli/README.md

 ## 4.7.
 Broadcast previously generated message from a file

-Use the following command to broadcast a previously generated message, that is stored in a .boc file:
+Use the following command to send a previously generated message, that is stored in a .boc file:

 ```bash
 tonos-cli sendfile <path_to_boc_file>